shramanMech/Refine-with-CFD-plus-plus/README.md

 **1.3.
 Case III: Using Refine’s bootstrap command**

 For using this, the geometry file must exist in the .stp or .step formats and should be converted to a .egads format.
 This geometry can be used to create the initial mesh.
-The instructions for these can be found in the Git link 1* (in section 1 ).
+The instructions for these can be found in the link * (in section 1).
 For reference, the command for bootstrap is as follows:
 ```
 ref bootstrap geometry title.egads
 ```